spoons-and-mirrors/subtask2/README.md

 description: two-step implementation planning and validation
 agent: build
 subtask: true
+return:
-return: Challenge, verify and validate the plan by reviewing the codebase directly.
+  - Challenge, verify and validate the plan by reviewing the codebase directly.
 Then approve, revise, or reject the plan.
 Implement if solid
-chain: take a step back, review what was done/planned for correctness, revise if needed
+  - Take a step back, review what was done/planned for correctness, revise if needed
 ---
 In this session you WILL ONLY PLAN AND NOT IMPLEMENT.
 You are to take the `USER INPUT` and research the codebase until you have gathered enough knowledge to elaborate a full fledged implementation plan